 36. NEW: Census Mapper.
-Empty Bedrooms (Canada Census 2021). censusmapper.ca/maps/3516#8/44.657/-77.390 number of Black home renters had twice the eviction rates as areas with the lowest number of Black home renters, even after controlling for poverty and other factors.[38]
+Empty Bedrooms (Canada Census 2021). censusmapper.ca/maps/3516#8/44.657/-77.390 37.
+Toronto.
+"Youth Equity Strategy".
+18 In 2018, there was one formal eviction application for every 20 renter households (5%) and in some neighbourhoods, here was one eviction fling for every five renter households.
+Areas with the highest number of Black home renters had twice the eviction rates as areas with the lowest number of Black home renters, even after controlling for poverty and other factors.[38]